Black Sox Scandal

 Banned players[edit]

-• George "Buck" Weaver, third baseman.
-Weaver attended the initial meetings, and while he didn't go in on the fix, he knew about it.
-Landis banished him on this basis, stating: "Men associating with crooks and gamblers could expect no leniency".
+- George "Buck" Weaver, third baseman.
+Weaver attended the initial meetings, and while he claimed that he didn't go in on the fix, he knew about it, while teammates all mentioned him as being part of the ring.
+Landis banished him as a part of the scheme, but also added, addressing his defense that he only knew about the fix but was not a participant: "Men associating with crooks and gamblers could expect no leniency".
 Weaver, to little effect, continued to protest his innocence to successive baseball commissioners until his death in 1956.

 The Scandal in Popular Culture[edit]